 | RLUSD | Ripple | Expanding | Fiat-backed |

-USDT alone holds a 57–58% market share, making it the dominant stablecoin by far, especially in emerging markets.
-USDC, which is preferred by institutions for its transparency, is growing quickly and now holds around $78 billion in supply.
+USDT alone holds a 57–58% market share, making it the dominant stablecoin globally.
+USDC, preferred by institutions for its transparency, now holds around $78 billion in supply.

 How Are Stablecoins Being Used in 2026?